probcomp/metaprob/doc/interaction.md

 See [this stack overflow discussion](https://stackoverflow.com/questions/7658981/how-to-reload-a-clojure-file-in-repl).

-Often during development, if the namespaces or `deftype` types (`basic_trace.clj`) change in some incompatible way, I find it necessary to restart clojure (`C-c C-q` followed by killing the Cider process with `M-x cider-quit`).

-There are many other circumstances that require a complete Clojure restart.
+There are other circumstances that require a complete Clojure restart.

-This is a pain in the butt because it can take a minute or so to kill any running clojure under emacs, restart the REPL, connect to the new REPL, and reload the project.
+This is a pain because it can take a minute or so to kill any running clojure under emacs, restart the REPL, connect to the new REPL, and reload the project.
 Therefore other alternative interaction modes (see below) may sometimes be preferable.